 Thanks to Marcel Lech Photography we have a great set of photos to showcase this exciting M5.

-Frozen White BMW M5 By Marcel Lech Photography
+The article Frozen White BMW M5 By Marcel Lech Photography appeared first on BMW BLOG

 Friday, August 22, 2014